Ways to get work experience

 Companies and charities may offer gap year and work abroad experiences.
 You could also set this up for yourself.

 Virtual work experience

-Other ways to get work experience
+More ways to get work experience

-- part-time jobs
+- get a part-time job

-- setting up your own small business
+- set up your own small business

 - enter competitions and skill challenges like World Skills

 Speak to an adviser

 - 10am to 5pm Saturdays and bank holidays